IdCom4/Id16Bit-virtual-processor/README.md

 - if the state of the memory is to be saved between executions
 - the state file that holds the memory content at startup, and to which to save when execution stop

-> ⚠️ The state file must be in binary format, including a header:\
+> ⚠️ The state file must be in binary format, including a header:
 > - the first byte must be the byte encoding
-> - the next 4 bytes must be the amount of value contained in the file
+> - the next 4 bytes must be the amount of values contained in the file
 >   - amount of values = bytes / byte encoding

 ### Binary format